systemd

 Full-text search

-The plugin supports searching for any text on all fields of the log entries.
+The plugin supports searching through all fields of log entries using text patterns.

 .